-As I sat sipping my first Southern sweet tea at lunch in Charleston SC with my couchsurfing host, after we had been given a free frozen custard sample, I thought I could get used to this.
-The Southern hospitality, the warm weather in fall and the sweetness.
-I had only a day to see the South Carolina city that was last month named the second best city in the world by Conde Nast Traveler readers (behind Florence, but it’s hard to compete with Italy).
+As I sat sipping my first Southern sweet tea at lunch in Charleston with my Couchsurfing host – after we had been given a free frozen custard sample – I thought I could get used to this.
+The Southern hospitality, the warm fall weather and the sweetness.
+I only had a day to see Charleston, which Conde Nast Traveler readers named the world’s second-best city last month.
+It fell behind Florence, but it’s hard to compete with Italy.

-It seems to be constantly nominated for awards like this and I wanted to know why.
-What I did find was a charming city with well-maintained and colourful historic buildings, long stretches of beach and palm trees outside Louis Vuitton.
-This is how I spent a day in Charleston SC.
+Charleston is an award-winning city and I was curious to know why.
+In the end, what I did find was a charming city with well-maintained and colourful historic buildings, long stretches of beach and palm trees outside Louis Vuitton.
+This is how I spent one day in Charleston.

-I was so excited when I discovered Free Tours by Foot operated in Charleston, as by this stage of my trip I was obsessed with the initiative.
-I walked the Historic Charleston tour and my guide, Scott was fun, knowledgeable and spoke with such enthusiasm about his city, which I appreciated.
-It must become increasingly difficult when you are coordinating tours so often.
+I was so excited when I discovered Free Tours by Foot in Charleston.
+By this stage of my trip, I was obsessed with the initiative.
+I did the Historic Charleston tour and loved my guide, Scott.
+He was fun, knowledgeable and spoke with such enthusiasm about his city, which I appreciated.
+It must become increasingly difficult when you are conducting tours so often.
 It was quickly realised that I was the only non-American on the tour.
 I thought it was good to see so many residents exploring their own country.

-We passed Rainbow Row and walked along Museum Mile, where we had a chance to try a wobble board at Nathaniel Russell House, which was an exercise regime for ladies in the past.
+We passed Rainbow Row and walked along Museum Mile.
+Here we had a chance to try a wobble board at Nathaniel Russell House, which was an exercise regime for ladies in the past.
 Once again, I simply tipped Scott at the end what I thought the tour was worth.

-This is the city’s main downtown thoroughfare, with chain stores, designer boutiques and independent retailers.
-I still fail to forget the oddly juxtaposed tropical palm tree outside luxe Louis Vuitton.
+King Street is the city’s main downtown thoroughfare, with chain stores, designer boutiques and independent retailers.
+I still fail to forget the oddly juxtaposed tropical palm trees outside luxe Louis Vuitton.

-I wandered down Market Street to the Historic Charleston City Market.
-I love browsing markets in new cities, and found Charleston’s version to house the usual suspects: wooden Christmas ornaments, handmade jewellery, souvenir clothing and homemade spreads.
-The marketplace is undercover and stretches for a few blocks, so it is easy to spend time perusing the selection.
+Next, I wandered down Market Street to the Historic Charleston City Market.
+I love browsing markets in new cities and found Charleston’s version to house the usual suspects.
+This includes wooden Christmas ornaments, handmade jewellery, souvenir clothing and homemade spreads.
+The marketplace is undercover and stretches for a few blocks, so it’s easy to spend time perusing the selection.

 A gooey goodness of chocolate chips and pecans baked in a flaky pie shell and topped with chocolate sauce and pecans served with vanilla bean ice cream.